-Whether you love or hate the fashion world’s obsession with everything français, you have to admit that French women are somewhat fascinating.
-Combine that with the current trend of reducing your closet, and you’ve got one compelling concept: the five-piece French wardrobe.
-Although the movement gained a lot of traction in 2014, we thought we’d revisit the concept, as it feels especially current in the time of capsule and uniform wardrobes and because we thought you, dear reader, may find this interesting.
+Whether you love or hate the fashion world’s obsession with everything Français, you have to admit that French style is somewhat fascinating.
+Combine that with the trend of reducing your closet, and you’ve got one compelling concept: the five-piece French wardrobe.
+Although the movement gained a lot of traction in 2014, we thought we’d revisit the concept, as it feels especially current in the time of capsule and uniform wardrobes—and because we thought you may find this interesting.

 As for its life-changing promises, the five-piece French wardrobe is said to help you cultivate a wardrobe that feels true to your aesthetic and stand the test of passing fads and seasons.
 The result is less money spent on items you don’t really need, less frustrating time spent trying to figure out what to wear, and a newfound feeling of deep satisfaction with your wardrobe.

-Below is a basics list that’s popular on Pinterest to help guide your five-piece French wardrobe endeavour.
+Below is a list of basics that’s popular on Pinterest (AJ Wears Clothes is behind one of the most-shared ones) to help guide your five-piece French wardrobe endeavor.
 We found we might add or take away some things from this list, and you might too!
 Consider it a jumping-off point for finding what’s right for your wardrobe.
 As for what counts as a basic, the blogger behind AfterDrk listed out these helpful guidelines: